oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 ## Learn more about PKCE and Spring Boot

-I hope this post helped you to gain a basic understanding on authentication with OpenID Connect Authorization Code Flow with PKCE, and how to enable the PKCE security best practice in Spring Boot applications using the Okta Spring Boot Starter.
+I hope this post helped you to gain a basic understanding of authentication with OpenID Connect Authorization Code Flow with PKCE, and how to enable the PKCE security best practice in Spring Boot applications using the Okta Spring Boot Starter.

 You can find the code shown in this tutorial on [GitHub](https://github.com/indiepopart/spring-web-pkce).
 If you'd rather skip the step-by-step and prefer running a sample application, follow the [README](https://github.com/indiepopart/spring-web-pkce) instructions in the same repository.